nvclopez9/demoWooFrontend/README.md

    - Set up Site Address (URL) on settings to the new frontend (http://localhost:4321).

 2. **Activate Plugins:**
-   - WooCommerce (The Home section doesnt work with headless frontend, needs to be deactivated in the future.
+   - WooCommerce (The Home section doesnt work with a headless frontend cause it tries to launch the setup wizard.
+It needs to be deactivated in the future.
 The rest of the sections work as intended: orders, etc.)
    - CoCart
    - Custom Plugin (Stripe CoCart Integration)
    - Classic Editor